October 16, 2019

 Cycle between the three as needed.
 It's not linear, but you can't skip steps either.

-Exposure: I'm learning Redux at work.
+Exposure: I'm using Redux at work.

 Software Engineering: Reading the Flux architecture stuff that Facebook put out, that Redux and Vuex are based on.

 Computer Science: Learn about functional programming since Redux is based off of FP principles.

 Learning about Functional Programming leads me to learn about Haskell, which is exposure, which leads me back into practical knowledge of Haskell, which leads me to...

 The cycle goes on.

 This is a higher-level thinking post I scribbled on a train.